smithcommajoseph/rendr-cli/README.md

 ## Usage

-    rendr COMMAND [options]
+    Usage: rendr <command> [options]

     Options:

       -h, --help                       output usage information
       -V, --version                    output the version number
-    -u, --url <url>                  Set a url (only evaluated when generating a model) -i, --idAttribute <idAttribute>  Set an idAttribute (only evaluated when generating a model) -a, --apiHost <apiHost>          Set an apiHost (only evaluated when generating a model) --noTemplates                    Do not generate templates (only evaluated when generating a view) n, new <name>                    Creates a new Rendr project with <name>
+      -u, --url <url>                  Set a url (only evaluated when generating a model) -i, --idAttribute <idAttribute>  Set an idAttribute (only evaluated when generating a model) -a, --apiHost <apiHost>          Set an apiHost (only evaluated when generating a model) --noTemplates                    Do not generate templates (only evaluated when generating a view)

+    Commands:

-    g, generate <g> <name>           Generate a <model, view, controller, scaffold> with <name>
+       n, new <appName>                           Creates a new Rendr project g, generate <component> <name> [options]   Generate a model, view, controller, scaffold with <name>

 ### Creating a Rendr App